bigmat18/Mindflayer/100. Notes/Face-based data structures.md

 - **face**: 3 positions

 ![[Screenshot 2024-10-13 at 20.37.00.png | 300]]
 In therm of memory we have, for a triangle mesh, 3 \* 3 \* 4 = 36 bytes per triangle.
-For the [[Representing real-world surfaces|euler formula]] F is about twice the number of vertices V, this data structure consume 72 bytes/vertex, it's usually call triangle or polygon soup.
+For the [[Representing real-world surfaces#Euler characteristics|euler formula]] F is about twice the number of vertices V, this data structure consume 72 bytes/vertex, it's usually call triangle or polygon soup.

 Is often not sufficient for most applications
 - Connectivity information can't be accessed explicitly